tabalren/FinTech-Class/README.md

 # Forecasting the Value of the Japenese Yen vs USD
 #### In this notebook we will load historical Dollar-Yen exchange rate futures data and apply time series analysis and modeling to determine whether there is any predictable behaviour.
+Refers to the .ipynb file for detailed code.
+The below will showcase the visualizations, plots and overall conclusions.

 #### Return Forecasting: Initial Time-Series Plotting

+![alt text]

 ##### Based on the graph, it appears there is a general trend upward and there may be some seasonality over a period of 16 years (1996 to 2012).